Tommy Flanagan (actor): Career

 His first television roles were in Screen One (1992) and Taggart (1993).
-Flanagan worked in Robert Carlyle's Raindog Theatre for three years before being cast in Braveheart (1995).
+Flanagan worked in Robert Carlyle and Alexander Morton's Raindog Theatre for three years before being cast in Braveheart (1995).
 He has had roles in Face/Off (1997), The Game (1997), Sunset Strip (2000), Gladiator (2000), All About the Benjamins (2002), Charlie's Angels: Full Throttle (2003), Alien vs. Predator (2004), Sin City (2005), Smokin' Aces (2006), When a Stranger Calls (2006), The Last Drop (2006), Smokin' Aces 2: Assassins' Ball (2010), Guardians of the Galaxy Vol. 2 (2017) and the TV mini-series Attila.

 He portrayed arms dealer Gabriel Schector in the first episode of 24s seventh season and appeared in the episode "Headlock" of Lie to Me, aired in the U.S. on Monday 2 August 2010.
 He was one of the main cast members of Sons of Anarchy, in which he plays an outlaw biker named Filip "Chibs" Telford.
 In October 2010, Flanagan was revealed as the spokesperson for the Scottish soft drink Irn-Bru.
 In July 2016, he appeared in the music video for the song "Rotting in Vain" by Korn.

 Flanagan played McCullough on the Netflix series Wu Assassins which ran for one season, and as Walter Flynn in the Starz series Power Book IV: Force.

+He was cast as Roderick Dustin in House of the Dragon in 2025.

 Personal life

-His facial scars are the result of a knife attack outside a nightclub where he had been working as a DJ.
-After leaving the club, he was attacked by a gang, stabbed and slashed with a knife, leaving him with the scars.
+Flanagan's facial scars are the result of a knife attack outside a nightclub where he had been working as a DJ.
+After leaving the club, he was attacked by a gang who stabbed and slashed him with a knife, leaving the scars on each side of his mouth.

 Flanagan and his wife, Dina, have a daughter.
 He was previously married to Rachel Flanagan and Jane Ford.